Emmotes/ic_spoilers/docs/antrius.md

 <br />

 **Can't be De-Feat-ed** (Level: 20)
-> Antrius increases Inspiring Song's damage bonus by `$(amount)`% for each feat your Champions have unlocked, stacking additively.
+> Antrius increases Inspiring Song's damage bonus by 100% for each feat your Champions have unlocked, stacking additively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>